owncloud-docker/compose-playground/examples/hetzner-deploy/README.md

 In both cases, you will be prompted with the machine name again, and will have to confirm.

   * `./destroy_machine.sh MACHINE_NAME` -- destroy one specific machine.

   * `./destroy_machine.sh "$USER-*"` -- destroy all machines prefixed with my user name.
 At the prompts you can say `yes` or `no` to select which ones to actually destroy.
   .
-  * `./destroy_machine.sh` -- without parameters, it returns a listing of running machines that were made with make_machine.sh
+  * `./destroy_machine.sh` -- without parameters, it returns a listing of running machines that were made with terraform.